 But enough of the build-up.
 Below are two BIG reasons to start making contract placements:

 During a recession, companies stop hiring on a direct basis.
-(You remember the Great Recession, right?)
 However, they do hire on a contract basis.
 So if you’re already making contract placements, then you’ll be able to switch gears relatively easily.

 Reason #2—You can sell your business for a LOT of money.

 However, when you have a stable of contractors, they become the value when you retire and you want to sell the agency.
-So the more contractors you have working, the more valuable your firm becomes and the more money you’ll be able to get for it.
-One of the best examples of this is what long-time Network member Joe Noto of Regency Search Group did.
+So the more contractors you have working, the more valuable your agency becomes and the more money you’ll be able to get for it.